rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 >Example:
 ><CITE>anno MDCLXXXVII [1687]</CITE>

-<a name="4.215.4.2">4.215.4.2</a> **Chronograms.** Transcribe the chronogram as it appears. *Optionally*, include the date in Roman numerals in square brackets.
+<a name="4.215.4.2">4.215.4.2</a> **Chronograms**.
+Transcribe the chronogram as it appears. *Optionally*, include the date in Roman numerals in square brackets.

 **Alternative rule**.
 Substitute for it the date in arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a note explaining the source of the date.
 Include a transcription of the original chronogram in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if considered important (see [4.216.8.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.1)).

-<a name="4.215.4.3">4.215.4.3</a> **Very long dates.** If the statement of the date on the preferred source of information is very long, generally transcribe it as it appears.
+<a name="4.215.4.3">4.215.4.3</a> **Very long dates**.
+If the statement of the date on the preferred source of information is very long, generally transcribe it as it appears.

 **Alternative rule**.
 Substitute for it a formalized statement in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) concerning the source and the original form of the statement (see [4.216.8.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.2)).

-<a name="4.215.4.4">4.215.4.4</a> **Fictitious or incorrect dates.** If the date of distribution is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).
+<a name="4.215.4.4">4.215.4.4</a> **Fictitious or incorrect dates**.
+If the date of distribution is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).

 **Alternative rule**.
 Supply the actual date in square brackets.
 If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).